Alaska Botanical Garden works with a variety of local and nationally recognized creators to add sculptural elements throughout the Garden.

 Listening to Stone is made of salvaged steel and remnant stone.
 You can find this sculpture at the intersection of the Trailside and Lower Perennial Gardens.
 This piece was installed in the Summer of 2021 by local artist Chad Taylor and his team, Intrinsic Landscapes.
 The abrasive edges of the stone and rustic finish of the steel meld beautifully with the surrounding blooms, especially at the golden hour.
 On loan to the Garden this artwork is available for purchase in our gift shop.

-This locally acquired 1947 Chevy is part of the design of the surrounding Anchorage Heritage Garden.
-The Anchorage Heritage Garden celebrates the 2015 Centennial.
-This charming recreation of an old-style Anchorage Garden depicts the lush plantings of vegetables, annuals, and perennials common in Anchorage from 1915-1950.
+This locally acquired 1947 Chevy is displayed in the Food and Propagation Garden.
 The bed of the truck is used to display flowers during spring and summer months.